How to make Word documents accessible

 Then, you just need to make sure that all the segment colours have good contrast with the border colour or white space.
 For example, you could make all the segment colours light colours and the border colour a dark colour.

-Example of a pie chart with good colour contrast
+Figure 1: Example of a bar chart with good colour contrast

 Read more

-- The Who Can Use (opens new window) (opens in a new window) tool shows you how colour contrast can affect different people with visual impairments
+- The Who Can Use tool shows you how colour contrast can affect different people with visual impairments

 - Minimum colour contrast ratio for text (opens new window) (Web Content Accessibility Guidelines (WCAG) website)